-Comprehensive Statement:
+Comprehensive Statement

-We believe that every individual has a God-given purpose, brought to fruition by the sanctifying power of the Holy Spirit and the challenge of scholarship.
-As we participate in a consecrated community of learners we are continuously transformed into the image of Christ both individually and corporately.
+We believe that every individual has a God-given purpose, brought to fruition by the sanctifying power of the Holy Spirit.
+Through the challenge of scholarship and participation in a consecrated community of learners we are both individually and corporately continuously transformed into the image of Christ.

-University Mission:
+University Mission